-- Immediate Caller ID: It represents the secure client identity when it enters the Vitess side: - It is a single string, represents the user connecting to Vitess (vtgate). - It is authenticated by the transport layer used. - It is used by the Vitess TableACL feature. - Effective Caller ID: It provides detailed information on who the individual caller process is: - It contains more information about the caller: principal, component, sub-component. - It is provided by the application layer. - It is not authenticated. - It is exposed in query logs to be able to debug the source of a slow query, for instance.
+- Immediate Caller ID: It represents the secure client identity when it enters the Vitess side: - It is a single string representing the user connecting to Vitess (VTGate). - It is authenticated by the transport layer used. - It can be used by the Vitess TableACL feature. - Effective Caller ID: It provides detailed information on the individual caller process: - It contains more information about the caller: principal, component, and sub-component. - It is provided by the application layer. - It is not authenticated. - It is exposed in query logs.
+Enabling it can be useful for debugging issues like the source of a slow query.